temenostech/temenos-platform-documentation/docfx_project/home/techguides/run-factory.md

 Based on any factory run, the user can take several actions:

 - **Trigger New Environment** - trigger a new environment to do triage, demo or ad-hoc testing (this will clone the factory environment)

-- **View Environment** - view the environment used for the factory run

 - **View Event History** - view the flow of status of the factory run